I was recently asked for advice on what should go in a goalkeeping area that was being made…. in someone’s back yard.

 - Pinnies / Bibs for when your friends want to come and play for a 3 v 3 plus goalkeeper session

-There is certainly no excuses for this young goalkeeper to be the very best they can.
+There are certainly no excuses for this young goalkeeper not to be the very best they can.